accordproject/techdocs/docs/accordproject.md

 and monthly payments of {{% monthlyPaymentFormula(loanAmount,rate,loanDuration) %}}.
 ```

 This is a simple example of the benefits of Machine-Executable contract, here adding logic to ensure that the value of the `{{monthlyPayment}}` in the text is always consistent with the other variables in the clause.
-In this example, we display the contract text using the underlying [CiceroMark](markup-cicero) format, instead of the rich-text output that would be found in [editor tools](started-resources#ecosystem-tools) and PDF outputs.
+In this example, we display the contract text using the underlying [Markup](markup-template) format, instead of the rich-text output that would be found in [editor tools](started-resources#ecosystem-tools) and PDF outputs.

 More complex examples, (e.g., how to add post-signature logic which responds to data sent to the contract or which triggers operations on external systems) can be found in the rest of this documentation.